Step 2 - Testing the installation

 Note also that there's a Save Request Files checkbox.
 When checked this tells Web Connection to save the request and response data from the last request, which is a useful debugging tool if you would like to see EXACTLY what IIS sent you and what exact output was generated.

 This allows you to see what data is available on input, which is useful if you're looking for specific Web server provided values.
 It's a useful debugging tool.

-The Display Request Files feature is useful during debugging but make sure you turn it off at runtime as it can slow down request processing as it writes out extra content to disk and causes request queuing.
+The Display Request Files feature is useful during debugging but make sure you turn it off at runtime as it can slow down request processing as it writes out extra content to disk and causes request blocking/queuing.